movestore/Nest-Detection/README.md

 ### Null or error handling:
 **Data:** All locations in breeding attempts are returned as output.
-If there are no breeding attempts detected in your data set the output might be NULL leading to errors.
+If there are no breeding attempts detected in your data set the output is the full data set.
 A warning is given in the App Logs.